TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 \section{Classification Problem: Embedding-Based Similarity Analysis}

 Site similarity quantification is central to geotechnical site characterisation~\citep{Sharma2022, Sharma2023}.
-This section demonstrates that TabPFN embeddings---extracted as a byproduct of inference---provide a direct, interpretable measure of sample-level similarity, enabling coverage assessment beyond classification accuracy.
+This section uses the controlled Clay/Sand case to inspect whether TabPFN embeddings---extracted as a byproduct of inference---can provide a visual diagnostic of sample-level similarity.
+The purpose is to illustrate the workflow, not to establish an operational coverage assessment method for realistic geotechnical classification data.